 One weekday last June when Levi was off work, we decided to head up to Montrose and Dumbarton Oaks Parks located in the heart of Georgetown, just off R Street.
-As we were walking up, we stopped by the Dumbarton Oaks Gardens entrance, a large iron gate surrounded by a long brick-wall bordering the grounds, and peeked in.
+As we were walking up, we stopped by the Dumbarton Oaks Garden entrance, a large iron gate surrounded by a long brick-wall bordering the grounds, and peeked in.
 It looked lovely, and we considered going in until we noticed the lock on the gate — and the sign that said hours were from 2-6pm Tuesday – Sunday.

-We had about 45 minutes until it opened, so we continued on with our plan to hit Montrose Park, which is adjacent to the Gardens and a great place to spend time in itself.
+We had about 45 minutes until it opened, so we continued on with our plan to hit Montrose Park, which is adjacent to the Garden and a great place to spend time in itself.
 A paved path winds around tennis courts, through a vast grassy field next to a small stretch of woods, right to a playground.
 That’s where we spent the next half-hour pushing Sasha on the swing and helping her cross monkey bars.

 We often stop at Montrose when we are in Georgetown.
 It’s a perfect place to relax and let the kids play, especially after having a bite to eat or doing some shopping.

-From there, we followed the path back to Lover’s Lane, the road running next to the park, that led us to the Dumbarton Oaks Trail, a .6-mile route that meanders through the woods behind the Gardens.
+From there, we followed the path back to Lover’s Lane, the road running next to the park, that led us to the Dumbarton Oaks Park trail, a .6-mile route that meanders through the woods behind the Garden.
 It’s a perfect hike for little ones, with easy tramping, lots of small footbridges spanning creeks, and tucked away spots to sit and have a snack.
-The path let out on Wisconsin Avenue, so we walked a few blocks back to the Gardens entrance, excited to see what else was beyond those gates.
+The path let out on Wisconsin Avenue, so we walked a few blocks back to the Garden entrance, excited to see what else was beyond those gates.
 And the rest, as noted in that first post, is history.